Tight budget or not, you’ll want to check out these popular and free social media tools.

 Are you creating social media content?
 Managing social media teams?
 Running a social media agency?
 Though many paid tools are available, sometimes you may want something that you can use for free.

-You might want to start with a free tool because:
+You might want to start with free social media tools because:

-Whatever your situation, here are more than 20 tools you can use for a wide variety of purposes, such as graphics, video creation, team management, and more.
+Whatever your situation, here are free social media tools you can use for a wide variety of purposes, such as graphics, video creation, team management, and more.

 Have you started using live video for social media yet?
 If not, these tools are a good place to start.
 Use Facebook Live directly to stream onto Facebook, or use one of these tools to go live on a variety of different platforms.